daandouwe/chart-parser/README.md

 Run `flake8` from the project directory for style guide enforcement.
 See the [documentaion](http://flake8.pycqa.org/en/latest/) for more info on flake8.

 ## TODO
-- [ ] Quite a number of test-sentences are not recognized, causing empty parses.
-Why?
 - [ ] Write a `setup.py` to make collaboration easier.
 See [this example](https://github.com/kmkurn/pytorch-rnng/blob/master/setup.py).
 - [ ] Add tests.
 See [this example](https://github.com/kmkurn/pytorch-rnng/tree/master/tests).